-Why would anyone want to do this?
+Why would anyone

 You are going to read an article about a woman's experience of preparing for an extreme marathon.
 For questions 1-6, choose the answer (A, B, C or D) which you think fits best according to the text.